trenaud/octoprint-eeepc/README.md

 Then restart octoprint service `sudo service octoprint restart`.

 ### Plug Printer and Webcam
-It is time to plug the 3D printer to the EeePC and add a webcam.
+It is time to connect the 3D printer to the EeePC and add a webcam.
 I plugged them using USB.
 I checked the webcam is workging with Cheese, a small tool to test webcams.

 ### Add a webcam to OctoPrint
-To be able to stream images from printing process, we need to install mjpg_streamer tool.
+To be able to stream images from printing process, we need to install the `mjpg_streamer` tool.

-This is done with those commands :
+This is done with those commands:
 ```
+sudo apt install cmake libjpeg9-dev libjpeg-turbo8-dev ffmpeg
 sudo su octoprint
 cd ~
-sudo apt install cmake libjpeg9-dev libjpeg-turbo8-dev ffmpeg
 git clone https://github.com/jacksonliam/mjpg-streamer.git
 cd mjpg-streamer/mjpg-streamer-experimental
 make
 ```
-To test if mjpg-streamer works with your webcam, run this command :
+To test if mjpg-streamer works with your webcam, run this command:
 ```
 ./mjpg_streamer -i "./input_uvc.so -y -d /dev/video2" -o "./output_http.so -w ./www"
 ```
-Note : change /dev/video2 to the one corresponding to your webcam.
+Note: change `/dev/video2` to the one corresponding to your webcam.

-Then open a browser localy and go to url `http://localhost:8080/` ; you should see a web page with lot of informations about mjpg_streamer, and a tab named "Strem" on wich you should see the output of your webcam.
+Then open a browser localy and go to url http://localhost:8080; you should see a web page with a lot of information about `mjpg_streamer`, and a tab named "Stream" in wich you should see the output of your webcam.

-Stop the stream using `CTRL-C`.
+Stop the stream using `Ctrl-C`.

 Now, we will add scripts to be able to start and stop webcam from OctoPrint.

-Create script directory :
+Create script directory:
 ```
-mkdir scripts
+mkdir ~/scripts
 ```
-then create the file `~/scripts/webcam` and insert its content :
+then create the file `~/scripts/webcam` and insert its content:
 ```
 #!/bin/bash
 # Start / stop streamer daemon